 But first, check out all of these Earth-friendly ways to kick back and relax.

-Eco-Friendly, Organic Cotton Hammocks by La Siesta
+Eco-Friendly, Organic Cotton Hammocks

 The perfect name for a hammock company, La Siesta is a market leader in organic cotton hammocks.
 They make a number of Colombian and Brazilian hammocks with GOTS certified organic cotton.
 “GOTS” stands for the Global Organic Textile Standard, which is the preeminent textile processing standard for organic fibers.
 Cotton that is GOTS certified means every step in the supply chain is independently certified to meet rigorous ecological and social standards.